liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 __Variance matrix estimates__

 In machine learning, estimated \\(\mathbf{w}\\) is all we need in order to perform prediction.
 In statistics, we usually want to get the variance matrix for coefficients in order to caculate confidence intervals at a specific significant level for coefficients and prediction.
-For that, we need to obtain Hessian matrix by taking second-order deriative of the log-likelihood:
+For that, we need to obtain Hessian matrix by taking second-order derivative of the log-likelihood:
 \\[
 \frac{\partial^2 log~\mathcal{L}(\mathbf{w})}{\partial^2 \mathbf{w}} = 0
 \\]